Diatomaceous earth (DE)

-Is it an effective natural anthelmintic for sheep and goats?
+Is it an effective dewormer for sheep and goats?

 Diatomaceous earth (DE), the skeletal remains of single-cell algae, is often touted as an effective and alternative anthelmintic for sheep, goats, and other livestock.
 DE is said to kill worms by slashing them with its blade-like surfaces.
 However, there is a lack of scientific evidence to support its use.